madisonmassie/Final_Project/README.md

   1 - Refractive Index, which is the

-  2–9 Substances that make up the composition of the glass sample
+  2–9 Formers, Fluxers, Stabilizers: substances that make up the composition of the glass sample

-  10 - Type of Glass (Type 1–7) and the prediction target
+  10 - Type of Glass (Type 1–7) [the prediction target]

 Since types 1 and 2 represent a majority of the observations in the dataset, we chose to test multi-classification models which would perform decently with imbalanced data, and resampled the data to help represent the minority classes.